ipfs/ipfs-desktop/README.md

 > **Build Note:** `npm ci` will download the webui code to run in electron from IPFS using the [ipfs-or-gateway](https://www.npmjs.com/package/ipfs-or-gateway) npm package.
 For details, see the [build process](`.github/workflows/ci.yml`) and the [webui code](https://github.com/ipfs/ipfs-webui).

 IPFS Desktop in itself is a simple container that makes sure Kubo and IPFS Webui can work together in a standalone fashion and has access to other os-specfic features like tray and contextual integrations.
-There are multiple ways to access webui:
+There are multiple ways to access IPFS Webui:

 - https://webui.ipfs.io/#/welcome
 - http://127.0.0.1:5001/webui (shipped with kubo)